odoo/odoodays-2014/upgrade_v8/index.rst

 Decorators enable support of **both** old and new API::

-    from openerp import Model, api
+    from odoo import Model, api

     class stuff(Model):